AlexToTheSun/Validator_Activity/Mainnet-Guides/Agoric/Basic-Installation.md

 You could change `--log_level=info` flag after making sure everything works.

 The logging level (`trace`|`debug`|`info`|`warn`|`error`|`fatal`|`panic`)
-## DDoS protection (Sentry Node Architecture)
+## Sentry Node Architecture (Recommended)
 !!
 Everything is ready to launch.
-But note that when you run the service file in this configuration, after synchronization, information about your node will be available on the Agoric public network.
+But we need **DDoS protection**.
+When you run the service file in this configuration, after synchronization, information about your node will be available on the Agoric public network.
 This exposes your validator to DDoS attacks.
-If you want to secure a node with a validator, then before starting, click [[here]](https://github.com/AlexToTheSun/Validator_Activity/blob/main/Mainnet%20Guides/Agoric/Sentry%20Node%20architecture.md) and configure Agoric Sentry Node Architecture.
+If you want to secure a node with a validator, then before starting, click [[here]](https://github.com/AlexToTheSun/Validator_Activity/blob/main/Mainnet-Guides/Agoric/Sentry-Node-Architecture.md) and configure Agoric Sentry Node Architecture.
 If you **decide not to protect** the server from DDoS attacks (**which is a security issue for the protocol**) then follow the instructions below.
 ## Start synchronization
 ```